 Stunning gompas (Tibetan Buddhist monasteries) dramatically crown rocky outcrops flanked by fluttering prayer flags and whitewashed stupas have designated prayer wheels that are spun clockwise to bring instant peace.
 This serene setting is bolstered with extreme adventures for cyclists, bikers and trekkers.
 The highest motorable pass in the world, aqua blue lakes in the middle of the mountains, colourful festivals and unforgettable landscapes have turned the once secluded Ladakh, to being on top of the list for travellers.

-A genuine challenge is to contain 'The Ladakh Experience' in a short yet all encompassing encounter.
+A genuine challenge is to contain 'The Ladakh Experience' in a short yet all-encompassing encounter.
 At Stok Palace, be prepared to be deeply stoked, gladly convinced and proclaim that this was the richest summary of the magic of Ladakh.
-High altitude heritage built in the 1830s, Stok Palace is beautifully preserved, stately on the outside and mysterious inside – its shaded corridors and courtyards leading you into startlingly colorful spaces Stoka Palace has just six suites - airy, bright and offer a stay that celebrates traditional heritage architecture and perk it up with creature comforts.
+High altitude heritage built in the 1830s, Stok Palace is beautifully preserved, stately on the outside and mysterious inside – its shaded corridors and courtyards leading you into startlingly colourful spaces.
 At Stok Palace, be a part of the living culture with access to the private quarters of the family and interaction with the current king, who is a mine of knowledge on Ladakh history, culture, heritage and the art of photography.

 The Palace is an iconic landmark and popular for its well preserved and curated museum but the real treat lies in being part of the living heritage at the palace – enthralling stories, fascinating secrets, visits from oracles all sum up as your romantic stay here.
 This high altitude heritage needs to be preserved and one has to see it to believe it!